About Bottles on a Bicycle

 Plastic:

 It is the common material for drinking bottles - no professional rider in the ProTour or World Tour enters a race without them.
-They are so cheap and convenient that riders simply discard them by the roadside after use; lucky fans pick them up for their personal shrine at home.
+They are so cheap and convenient that riders simply discard them as souvenirs by the roadside; lucky fans pick them up for their personal shrine at home.
 Other riders, like Mario Cipollini, use plastic bottles as projectiles towards race officials.

-Professionals have special feeding zones, get bottles or even musettes (small bags used for carrying food and drinks), bottles from the team car, or drinks supplied by domestiques (cyclists whose job is to support the higher-ranking members of the team by carrying water, etc.).
-They have a constant supply of fresh drinks.
-But even for professionals, a musette might be dangerous to handle during a race.
-And I would not ask my wife to wait for me at a certain point beside the road to prepare bottles...
+Professionals have designated feeding areas where they receive bottles (sometimes with gel) or musettes (small bags for carrying food and drinks) from teammates waiting beside the road.
+Through additional domestiques (cyclists who support the top team members by carrying bottles, they have a continuous supply of fresh drinks.
+However, even for professionals, handling a musette during a race can be overwhelming.
+And I could not ask my wife to stand by the roadside at a specific point to prepare bottles for me...

-A current trend is 'insulated' plastic water bottles in which an insulation material, alloy foil, 'nanogel', or even cork is sandwiched between the inner and outer shell of the bidon or bottle.
-This should keep the contents cooler and/or warmer over a longer period of time.
+A popular trend involves 'insulated' plastic water bottles, where insulation materials such as alloy foil, 'nanogel', or even cork are placed between the inner and outer layers of the bottle.
+This design aims to maintain the contents' temperature, keeping them cooler or warmer for extended periods.

 A warning about BPA (Bisphenol A) in Plastic